a-sabagh/RNG-isUC/readme.txt

 License: GPLv2 or later

-WordPress Plugin that shows the last post viewed by a user in several template views like widget, shortcode and sidebar navigation isuc is stands for is you see :)
+WordPress Plugin that shows the last post viewed by a user in several template views like widget, shortcode and sidebar navigation isuc is standing for is you see :)
 == Description ==

-WordPress Plugin that that shows the last post viewed by a user in several template views:
+WordPress Plugin that shows the last post viewed by a user in several template views:
 1. WordPress widget
 2. Shortcode `[isuc_posts_viewed]`
 3. Simple navigation